 Posted by संजय उवाच on Sunday, 6 September 2020

 A user named Md.
-Sujon Rana posted the video on August 21 on Facebook.
-In his caption, Rana wrote, “Islam is the religion of the state!”
+Sujon Rana posted the video on August 21, 2020 on Facebook with a Bengali caption that read, “Islam is the religion of the state!”
 God willing, it will remain Islamic.
 This wish of atheists will never be fulfilled.
 If you do not like that Islam is the state religion, then leave Bengal!
 The state religion was, is and will remain Islam.
 Inshallah!”
-In the clip, it is apparent that a large number of the people protesting in the video are from the Muslim community.

 [Translated from: “রাষ্ট্র ধর্ম ইসলাম আছে! ইসলামী থাকবে ইনশাআল্লাহ. নাস্তিকদের মনের আশা কোনদিন পূরণ হবে না “রাষ্ট্র ধর্ম ইসলাম ভালো না লাগলে! বাংলা ছেড়ে চলে যাও. রাষ্ট্রধর্ম ইসলাম ছিল, আছে, থাকবে ইনশাআল্লাহ.”]